OISF/suricata/doc/userguide/rules/intro.rst

     alert :example-rule-emphasis:`http` $HOME_NET any -> $EXTERNAL_NET any (msg:"HTTP GET Request Containing Rule in URI"; flow:established,to_server; http.method; content:"GET"; http.uri; content:"rule"; fast_pattern; classtype:bad-unknown; sid:123; rev:1;)

 This keyword in a signature tells Suricata which protocol it concerns.
-You can choose between four basic protocols:
+You can choose between several basic protocols:

 * tcp (for tcp-traffic)
 * udp
+* icmpv4
+* icmpv6
-* icmp
+* icmp (both icmpv4 and icmpv6)
+* sctp
+* ip4 or ipv4 ('all' or 'any' IPv4 traffic)
+* ip6 or ipv6 ('all' or 'any' IPv6 traffic)
-* ip (ip stands for 'all' or 'any')
+* ip (ip stands for 'all' or 'any' both IPv4 and IPv6 traffic)

 There are a couple of additional TCP related protocol options: